-Complete blood count (CBC) is one of the most commonly ordered tests.
-And for a good reason.
-Your blood cells can tell you a lot about your health!
-CBC lets you know when you have issues with infections or inflammation, but it will also tell you when your diet is not balanced.
-When you are missing micronutrients, your body won’t be able to produce blood cells normally.
+Complete blood count (CBC) is one of the most commonly ordered tests, and for good reason.
+Your blood cells can tell a lot about your health.
+CBC lets you and your doctor know when you have issues with infections or inflammation, but it will also signal when your diet is not balanced.
+When you are missing certain micronutrients, your body won’t be able to produce blood cells normally.

 It is important to keep track of your CBC values because many of them have a strong impact on your quality of life and longevity.
-A high hemoglobin, for example, may be increasing your blood pressure and your risk of blood clots, while a low white blood cell count makes you an easy target for infections.
+A low hemoglobin level, for example, may be why you are feeling fatigued and low in energy, while a low white blood cell count could make you an easy target for infections.

 As the title suggests, a comprehensive metabolic panel (CMP) is a group of blood tests.
-A CMP lets you know how healthy your liver and kidneys are.
-It will also tell you if there are disturbances in your blood sugar levels, protein levels, and the overall acid/base balance in your body.
+A CMP lets you and your doctor know how healthy your liver and kidneys are.
+It will also alert you if there are disturbances in your blood sugar levels, protein levels, and the overall acid/base balance in your body.

 You may know this panel well if you have chronic health issues such as diabetes, high blood pressure, liver, or kidney damage.
-A CMP is often used to monitor disease progression.
+Doctors often use CMP to monitor disease progression.

 If you don’t have these tests available as a panel (some labs and countries don’t) you can also take them individually.
 A CMP is comprised of 14 biomarkers: glucose, calcium, albumin, protein, sodium, potassium, chloride, bicarbonate (carbon dioxide), AST, ALT, ALP, bilirubin, BUN (urea), and creatinine.

-These tests are a bit controversial, and if you are at a higher risk of heart disease you will probably want to keep track of more than just these markers (check tests such as ApoB, Lp(a), and LDL particles).
+These tests are a bit controversial, and if you are at a higher risk of heart disease, your doctor will probably want to keep track of more than just these markers (check tests such as ApoB, Lp(a), and LDL particles).
 But for most, a routine lipid panel is a great place to start taking care of your heart health!

 While a blood glucose test shows your current glucose levels, HbA1c will tell you your average blood sugar levels over the past 3 months.
 If you are healthy, you should check it at least once a year, while people with diabetes may want to do it as often as 4 times a year.

-Apart from being a risk factor for diabetes, high HbA1c levels (even when still in the normal range) increase your risk of heart disease and all-cause mortality.
+Apart from being a risk factor for diabetes, high HbA1c levels (even when still in the normal range) can increase a person’s risk of heart disease and all-cause mortality.
 This is one of those markers that you definitely want to keep in the optimal range.

 C-reactive protein (CRP) is a protein that fights bacteria and viruses and increases in response to infection.
 But it also increases in response to chronic stress.
 You will have higher CRP levels if you are overweight, have high blood pressure, have diabetes, smoke, have periodontal (gum) disease, don’t exercise, and/or are exposed to emotional stress.

-CRP can also predict your risk of heart disease.
-When both CRP and cholesterol levels are high, your overall risk of heart disease increases up to 9-fold [R]!
+CRP can also help predict your risk of heart disease.
+When both CRP and cholesterol levels are high, your overall risk of heart disease can increase up to 9-fold !
 The good news is that there are many things you can do to lower your CRP levels, which is why this is one of the lab tests worth keeping track of.

-You can get vitamin D from sun exposure, certain foods, or from supplements.
+You can get vitamin D from sun exposure, certain foods, or supplements.
 But be careful when supplementing, as too much will cause vitamin D toxicity.
-For these reasons, it’s a great idea to regularly monitor your vitamin D levels.
+For these reasons, you should always consult your doctor before supplementing.

 That’s why you should occasionally test your iron levels, whether it’s blood iron or ferritin (which reflects your body’s iron stores).